DPM1997/TFGMecanography/TO DO LIST.md

 If needed, change how the letters spawn

 ## Medium Priority
-Add a function that calculates the timeToWait from the timeToAppear et viceversa Move the camara to add depth
+Move the camara to add depth

 ## Low Priority
 Make a first tutorial Level
-Modify all the icons to white and define the buttons things Define the interactions with the letters
+Define the interactions with the letters
 Design a custom keyboard
 Delete all the unused code in the Project